Skip to content

 Important Safety Notes

 ⚠️ WARNING: Store all fuel in approved containers designed for that fuel type, and keep them away from living areas, the generator itself, and any ignition sources.
-Never refuel a hot or running generator.
-Allow it to cool for at least two minutes before adding fuel.
+Gasoline vapors are heavier than air and can travel along the ground to reach ignition sources far from the container.
+Propane tanks should be stored upright in well-ventilated areas.

 Learn More